Logo

 In November 1978, Mikhail Gorbachev was appointed a Secretary of the Central Committee.

-Mikhail Gorbachev's appointment had been approved unanimously by the Central Committee's members.
+Mikhail Gorbachev's appointment was approved unanimously by the Central Committee's members.

 Mikhail Gorbachev was given an apartment inside the city, but gave that to his daughter and son-in-law; Irina had begun work at Moscow's Second Medical Institute.

-In 1978, Mikhail Gorbachev was appointed to the Central Committee's Secretariat for Agriculture, replacing his old friend Kulakov, who had died of a heart attack.
+In 1978, Mikhail Gorbachev was appointed to the Central Committee's Secretariat for Agriculture, replacing his old patron Kulakov, who had died of a heart attack.

 Mikhail Gorbachev concentrated his attentions on agriculture: the harvests of 1979,1980, and 1981 were all poor, due largely to weather conditions, and the country had to import increasing quantities of grain.